HavamalMomenty/suna2/backend/README.md

 5 Add any breakpoints! (should be red as always! otherwise the connection with the backend container may be bad and have to update launch.json)
 6 go to localhost:8000/api/health to see any feedback and look at curser to also see the results 7 Click Green play button and continue any

+# to run
+1 Uncomment lines in: 1 dokerfile, 2 suna2/backend/docker-compose.yml 3. backend/api
+2 build backend from terminal (as well as frontend)
+3 ssh -L 3000:localhost:3000 -L 8000:localhost:8000 -L 5678:localhost:5678 momenty2@20.124.90.235
+4 Go to run and debug and run it select either "attach to worker docker" or "attach to api docker".
+Worker should be chosen if any of the run_in_background files are to be debugged or choose api docker if Api.py is to be debugged.